Papua New Guinea: Born free of HIVThe Hunger Site

 A program in Papua New Guinea funded by UNICEF has ensured that HIV-positive parents can prevent parent-to-child transmission of the virus.
 Mark and Lucy of Papua New Guinea recently had a baby girl who was born, and continues to be, HIV-negative.

-Watch the video below to learn more about UNICEF’s life changing work in Papua New Guinea.
+Watch the video to learn more about UNICEF’s life changing work in Papua New Guinea.

 Want to do something to help UNICEF?
 Sign our petition requesting your representative fight to maintain the U.S. Government’s annual voluntary contribution to support UNICEF’s child survival programs.